xfbs/tmux-rs/README.md

   - running `tmux attach` immediately crashes when a session exists
   - when running tmux while an existing tmux instance is running causes it to hang, killing the pane causes it to properly attach (likely do to my tmux config)
 - Anything entered in command prompt enter causes crash
+- with my rebinding C-b C to new window in current directory causes issues. with it unbound, there's no problem.

 leak on exit:
 ```